Continuing Education Credit Information

 Clinical Intervention Training

-One- and two-day events emphasizing the "how-to" of clinical interventions.
+A 1-day event emphasizing the "how-to" of clinical interventions.
 The extended length allows for exceptional interaction.
-Participants attending a full-day session can earn 7 continuing education credits, and 14 continuing education credits for the two-day session.
+Participants attending a full-day session can earn 7 continuing education credits.

 Leaders and topics for Institutes are selected from previous ABCT workshop presentations.
 Institutes are offered as a 5- or 7-hour session on Thursday and are generally limited to 40 attendees.
 Participants in the full-day Institute can earn 7 continuing education credits, and in the half-day Institutes can earn 5 continuing education credits.

-The most skilled clinicians explain their methods and show videos of sessions.
+The most skilled clinicians explain their methods and show video demonstrations of sessions.
 These 2-hour sessions are offered throughout the Convention and are generally limited to 40 to 45 attendees.
 Participants in these seminars can earn 2 continuing education credits per seminar.

 Advanced Methodology and Statistics Seminars (AMASS)